Reciprocity in quantum, electromagnetic and other wave scattering: The general formulation of reciprocity

 where $\overline{\chi}$ and $\overline{T}$ correspond to $\overline{V}$, according to the sense.
 In such a case we can call the system with $\overline{H}$ the \textit{reciprocal partner} of the system with $H$.

 The relationship between a system and its reciprocal partner is a duality type one, \textit{i.e.,} the reciprocal partner of a reciprocal partner is the original system.
-Indeed, taking the adjoint of (\ref{ral}) gives
+Indeed, taking the adjoint of (\ref{ral}) leads to

 Note that, for any $K$, the operator defined as

 trivially automatically fulfills (\ref{ral}).
 The nontrivial question here is whether this definition provides just a mere abstract Hilbert space operator or a physically reasonable scattering potential, for which scattering theory also holds.